Data frame features

 people.GetColumn<string list>("Countries")

-// Get all frame columns as a series of series
+// All columns as a series of series

 people.Columns

-// Add new series from a list of values
+// Add from a list (must match row count)

 people?Siblings <- [0; 2; 1; 3]